A Lie group analog for the Monster Lie algebra: Complete pro-unipotent group associated to

 \subsection{$\nhimp$ as a pro-Lie algebra and $\widehat{U}_{\im}^+$ as a pro-Lie group}

 In the previous subsections, we have considered $\nhimp$ as a direct product, in order to keep our approach as straightforward as possible.
-In this section we relate our approach to the concepts of pro-Lie algebras and pro-Lie groups used by most other authors in the field (see for example \cite{kumar2012kac}).
+In this section we relate our approach to the concepts of pro-Lie algebras and pro-Lie groups (see for example \cite{kumar2012kac}).